In this article

 This article explores unreimbursed business expenses, rules for deducting them, and tips for business owners and employees to streamline this aspect of business operations.

-But claiming those deductions wasn't really a great replacement for an expense reimbursement policy for several reasons:
+But claiming those deductions wasn't really a great replacement for an expense reimbursement policy to begin with.
+Here’s why:

 3. A tax deduction isn't a dollar-for-dollar reduction in the employee's tax bill.
 Instead, such expenses reduce their taxable income.
 So, for example, a $1,000 tax deduction would save an employee in the 25% tax bracket about $250 in taxes.